 Where Can You Buy Powell Peralta Dragon Formula Wheels?

 You can get them on Amazon here.

-You can buy Dragon Formula wheels from Parade here.
+You can buy Dragon Formula wheels from Tactics here.

 Looking for more skateboard reviews?
 Check out the other reviews I’ve written